 The Basic Library Techniques (BLT) classes are required for Massachusetts Board of Library Commissioners (MBLC) certification of libraries serving populations under 10,000, if the librarian does not have a Masters in Library/Information Science degree.
-Four classes are required: Administration, Cataloging, Collection Development & Maintenance, and Reference.
+Other library positions may attend the BLT classes if space is available.

 The Basic Library Techniques (BLT) are a group of four special training courses designed for public library directors who do not have a master of library science degree.
 The intent of the BLT program is to provide practical training in library administration, reference, cataloging and materials selection.